sindresorhus/Defaults/readme.md

 ### How is this different from [`SwiftyUserDefaults`](https://github.com/radex/SwiftyUserDefaults)?

 It's inspired by that package and other solutions.
-The main difference is that this module doesn't hardcode the default values and comes with Codable support.
+The main difference is that this module doesn't hardcode the default values.

 ## Related